yahoo/proxy-verifier/README.md

 field to be verified regardless of specification, then the `--strict` option can be passed to either or both the Proxy Verifier client and server to report any verification issues against every field specified in the replay file.

+#### --rate \<requests/second\>

+By default, the client will replay the transactions in the replay file as fast as possible.
+If the user desires to configure the client to replay the transactions at a particular rate, they can provide the `--rate` argument.
+The argument takes the number of requests per second the client will attempt to send requests at.

+This is a client-side only option.

+#### --repeat \<number\>

+By default, the client will replay all the transactions once in the set of input replay files.
+If the user would like the client to automatically repeat this set a number of times, they can provide the `--repeat` argument.
+The argument takes the number of times the client should replay the entire dataset.

+This is a client-side only option.

 ## Contribute